Irasutoya: Collaborations

 Irasutoya-embroidered handkerchiefs were sold at Nakamise-dōri in Asakusa from 25 December 2017 with five different illustrations (boy, girl, boy and Kaminarimon, girl and Kaminarimon, and animals).

 A 2018 collaboration café with Kamakura Coffee appeared for a limited time from 23 January to 1 April.
 That same year, in collaboration with I'm Standing on a Million Lives, serialised in Bessatsu Shōnen Magazine, a special "Wakeari Free Edition" in which all panels from the latest five volumes were replaced with Irasutoya material was published for free on Kodansha's "Magamega" website and in Weekly Shōnen Magazine.
 Alongside the first episode of I'm Standing on a Million Lives's first anime season, the "Wakeari Version" was broadcast in October 2020.

 To celebrate the 1000th episode of the One Piece manga, 20 illustrations of characters from the work—the first Irasutoya illustrations of copyrighted characters—were released on 4 January 2021.
 Permission was granted by Shueisha for use within the pre-existing terms, as long as the use does not damage the image of the work.

 In November 2021, Irasutoya collaborated with Made in Abyss on a series of online lottery merchandise.
 In January 2022, the chocolate "Irasutoya Box" was sold in collaboration with Japanese confectioner Tirol-Choco.
 In March that year, Irasutoya collaborated with Sesame Street on a large stuffed toy featuring Cookie Monster and Elmo, and announced the release of Line stamps in collaboration with Idolish7 the following month.

+In October 2019, Irasutoya collaborated with the Touken Ranbu franchise on a series of LINE app stickers titled "Waku Waku!
+Honmaru stamp."
+In 2024, this series received a second volume.
+The popularity of both stamp series saw them be converted into various pieces of physical merchandise, such as can badges and bangs clips.